Art by Rick Rogers

 Teaching Philosophy

 As an educator, I strive to create learning environments that are intellectually rigorous, inclusive, and responsive to the diverse experiences of my students.
-I’ve taught sociology in both R1 and community college settings, serving as instructor of record for over a dozen courses in a range of formats—including in-person, online synchronous, and asynchronous.
-Whether I’m teaching “Introduction to Sociology,” “Social Problems,” or “Conformity and Deviance,” I center students’ identities and lived experiences while helping them develop critical thinking, reflection, and analytical skills they can apply well beyond the classroom.
+I’ve taught sociology in R1, community college, and liberal arts settings, serving as instructor of record for over a dozen courses in a range of formats—including in-person, online synchronous, and asynchronous.
+Whether I’m teaching “Introduction to Sociology,” “Families in Contemporary Society,” or “Urban Sociology,” I center students’ identities and lived experiences while helping them develop critical thinking, reflection, and analytical skills they can apply well beyond the classroom.

 My teaching philosophy has been shaped by my experience as an educator during a time of political polarization, cultural upheaval, and uncertainty in higher education.
 In this context, I view the classroom as a space for courageous learning and dialogue across difference.
 I use a multimodal instructional approach—lectures, discussions, activities, and diverse media—to spark engagement and connection.
 I also co-create discussion norms with students to foster mutual respect and build community.
 I want students to see sociology not just as a set of concepts, but as a powerful lens for understanding and changing the world.
-My commitment to pedagogy has been recognized through multiple teaching honors, including being a two-time finalist for UMass Amherst’s Distinguished Teaching Award.
+My commitment to pedagogy has been recognized through multiple teaching honors, including being a two-time finalist for UMass Amherst’s Distinguished Teaching Award and a finalist for Suffolk University’s Innovative Teaching Award.

 Courses Taught